Back to Blog

 Employers care less about you wanting a career in data science than they do about you wanting a career as a data scientist with them.
 “A tailored resume separates applicants who just want any job from those who want this job,” said Jon Brodsky, country manager for Finder.com.
 Before you start hacking together a data science resume, make sure you know to who you’re sending the resume.

-Realistically, your resume won’t be wildly different for each application you file, but it should be somewhat different.
+Realistically, your resume won’t differ wildly for each application you file, but it should be somewhat different.
 The importance of this process is usually encapsulated in one word: fit.
-Are you a good fit for the company?
-Does your data science resume reflect the fact that you’re a good fit?
+Are you a good fit for the company and does your resume reflect that?

 Tip: This doesn’t have to take more than 30 minutes.